 The law gives individuals the right to stop their personal information being used for direct marketing.
 A request in writing must be honoured within 28 days.
 Individuals can also ask to see any personal information you hold about them to check if it is correct.

 You can improve the accuracy of your marketing database by checking it against the Royal Mail's Postcode Address File (PAF).
-This service checks spelling postcodes and or addresses and corrects them in your mailing list.
+This service checks spelling and accuracy of addresses and postcodes and corrects them in your mailing list.